macedojleo/BDH/README.md

 ## [Author](#author)

 * **Leonardo Macedo** - *Linux SYSADM, IT Consultant, DevOps - Operations, Python and Shell script developer*
-* Let me know if you have some problem to use BDH or just find out a BUG sending an e-mail to <macedojleo@gmail.com>
+* If you have some problem to use BDH or just find out a BUG.
+Please, Let me know send an e-mail to <macedojleo@gmail.com>